iFrostizz/filter_out_rust_tests/README.md

+This plugin is still in alpha and isn't published yet.
+Because of this, you ay want to "install it from disk".
+Here is a guide: https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk

 # Filter Out Rust Tests

 IntelliJ Platform plugin that adds a **Find Usages** filter to hide usages that are inside Rust `#[test]` functions.